Georgeyoo/Shiftly/README.md

 ## Project Description

-A Web Application built using Java Servelets, Apache Tomcat, and UIKit which allows for the handling of expense reimbursements.
+A Web Application built using Angular and Java/Spring that abstracts away the pain of manual scheduling!

 Deployed: http://team-reston-shift-scheduler.s3-website.us-east-2.amazonaws.com/